anishLearnsToCode/lemmatization/README.md

 ⭐ [Lemmatized Resume](assets/resume_lemmatized.txt)

 ## Analytics & Discussion
+Stemming reduces words having the same chacater roots (may not have same meanings) to the same roots and this is then helpful in IR (Information Retrieval) Applications as the person/user can search for small strings like uni or univer and these strings will automatically match to university , universities etc.

+So, stemming makes a lot of sense in Information Retrieval Applications.
+In advanced information retrieval applications where the user can not only enter a stemmed form of what she is searching, but can also enter the context of what she wishes to search such as better food than x (where x is a restaurant).
+Our IR application should be abe to understand that better here refers to good food or better ratings than the ratings for a restaurant.

+Or we may have a chatbot application which communicates with the user and the chatbot application needs to understand the intent of the user so that the chatbot can answer queries that the user puts forth.
+For answering queries or understanding speech and translating to text, or calculating the probability of given word we require a model that can understand context and not just the root of a word.

+In such applications we use lemmatization along with POS (Part of Speech) tagging.
+Even in machine translations wherein we need to compute the probabilities of the translated text, we need a lemmatizer along with a POS tagger to compute structure and probabilities.

+Hence, both the stemmer and the lemmatizer cater to very different needs.
+In our application we decide whether to use a stemmer or lemmatizer based on what our application must do.
+In a system with multiple resumes, the most common thing an employer might want to do is search the corpora with specific skills such as management , java , machine learning etc. and then receive resumes with a match for this string.

+Hence, in our application which is centered more around Information Extraction/Information Retrieval than context understanding Stemming makes more sense.
+This may seem counter intuitive as we have seen in the analytics above that lemmatization preserves the POS tags and context structure, but preserving POS tags and context structure will not improve an IR system.

 ## Running Project Locally
 Clone the repository on your machine and enter the project directory